Cost Guide

 For the carpentry portion — which is the largest line item — WhatsApp Alan with your floor plan and a few reference photos.
 The quote is in writing within 24 hours, with indicative figures included so you can sanity-check before site visit.

 For the broader timeline of how everything sequences together, see the BTO carpentry timeline guide.
+Before any carpentry starts, walk the flat with the BTO defects checklist — anything you miss at key collection becomes your problem (and your carpenter's problem) later.

 Ready to build?